• Skip to main content

 Compose your photo using diagonal & horizontal lines.

-Another way to bring attention to a silhouette is to place it on a horizontal or diagonal line, or to make the silhouette the line itself.
+Another way to bring attention to subjects in your silhouette photography is to place them on a horizontal or diagonal line, or to make the silhouette the line itself.
 Either way, lines are a powerful compositional tool.
 A strong line can make an everyday subject look eye-catching and remarkable.

 Juan Ramón Martos – A contraluz / Backlight …